Liv Garfield: Severn Trent

 In April 2014, Garfield became the chief executive of Severn Trent.
-In July 2015, while chief executive of Severn Trent, she oversaw the takeover of Severn Trent Water Purification, a subsidiary of Severn Trent Plc, by Italian company DeNora, which resulted in redundancies.
-In November 2017, the company announced plans to sell its surplus land.
+In July 2015 she oversaw the takeover of Severn Trent Water Purification, a subsidiary of Severn Trent Plc, by Italian company DeNora.

-As of May 2018, Garfield's role at Severn Trent made her the youngest female CEO of a FTSE 100 company.
+May 2018, Garfield's role at Severn Trent made her the youngest female CEO of a FTSE 100 company.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to the water industry, while at the same time the aggregate annual spill durations to rivers and streams from Severn Trent's sewer overflows totalled 64 years.

 In 2021, the parliamentary Environmental Audit Committee described some of the evidence Garfield gave before the committee as "disingenuous".

 In May 2024, it was announced Garfield received pay of £3.2 million in 2023-24, including a £584,000 bonus.

+In Garfield’s 12 years the company’s market cap grew, taking Severn Trent from the lower edges of the FTSE 100 to be in the FTSE 50.
+The company consistently outperformed peers and earned recognition as the top operational performer for 11 of 12 years and the leading environmental performer for six consecutive year.

+Under Garfield’s leadership the company also doubled the size of its workforce and implemented social mobility strategies to support marginalised groups across the Midlands, including care leavers, ex-offenders and young people looking for opportunities.

+Garfield left Severn Trent in December 2025.

 Other

-In February 2013, she became a non-executive director at Tesco.
-She stepped down in February 2015.
+She was a non-executive director at Tesco February 2023 and February 2015.

-In May 2018, Garfield was announced as the 2018 winner of the prestigious Veuve Cliquot Business Woman Award.
+In May 2018, Garfield was announced as the 2018 winner of the Veuve Cliquot Business Woman Award.

+In December 2022 Garfield joined as a director at Brookfield Asset Management Ltd. and is also now chair of the sports and entertainment company Two Circles Ltd.

 Personal life

 Garfield is married with two sons.
-She is an Everton F.C. supporter.